AzethMeron/hwdg/README.md

 ```

 # Serialization
-You could see in examples above LoadTxt(), SaveTxt(), LoadBin(), SaveBin() functions.
+You could see in examples above Tools::LoadTxt(), Tools::SaveTxt(), Tools::LoadBin(), Tools::SaveBin() functions.
 Those are wrappers for more raw functions that allow you to store most of datatypes in files (or streams).
 All serialization functions are written as static member functions of classes, and have no checksum control or any sanity check for loaded data, so be careful.

 SaveTxt stores datatype with basic string representation that can be viewed in any text editor, and it's actually a viable way to create small graphs.
 Txt representation also works the same for any computer architecture, regardless of big endian / little endian.
 Downsides are: it's slower and wasteful when it comes to space.